BeauCranston/polybar-buds/README.md

 For example this is my font for these icons specifically: font-3 = "RobotoMono Nerd Font:size=14;2"

+## Thanks!

 Please let me know how this all works!
 This is my first time creating anything like thisand if you have any suggestions on how to make this polybar script better I would also love to hear.

-Thanks!